orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

   // ...
 }</pre>

 Notice how the constructor injects the PlaylistProxy and the ActivatedRoute only.
-This makes it easier to test this component and mock only these (even the route in the case shouldn&#8217;t be too hard to mock).
-We need to mock the route with  &#8220;**RouterTestingModule**&#8221; and the proxy with the mocked &#8220;**playlistProxySpy**&#8220;:
+This makes it easier to test this component and mock only these (even the route in the case shouldn't be too hard to mock).
+We need to mock the route with  &#8220;**RouterTestingModule**" and the proxy with the mocked &#8220;**playlistProxySpy**&#8220;:

 <pre class="lang:js decode:true ">TestBed.configureTestingModule({
       imports: [RouterTestingModule],